AyubsWrld/Zettelkatsen/Programming/Algorithms/Space and Time Trade-Offs/Horspool's Algorithm.md

 ### Key Idea

 When a mismatch happens, the **character in the text** that is aligned with the **last character of the pattern** determines the size of the shift.
-Horspool uses a **"bad character rule"** to compute the shift size for every character in the text.
+Horspool's uses a **"bad character rule"** to compute the shift size for every character in the text.

 ---